mrdsx/inventory-api/README.md

 # Inventory API

-A backend service for managing products, suppliers, stock levels, and restocking operations.
+A fullstack application with dashboard for managing products, suppliers, stock levels, and restocking operations.

 ## Features